 The Application Management tab is not available until after you have completed the setup wizard.

 The Application Management tab allows you to specify the folder to use when deploying third-party applications.
 In addition, you can specify if publishing to Intune is allowed and, if so, how to make a connection with your Intune environment.

 Application Source Folder

-•This folder will be used to store content for applications that you have imported into SCCM: Specify the full path name to the local folder or network share that will be used to store the installers for the third-party applications you deploy.
+•This folder will be used to store content for applications that you have imported into MEM: Specify the full path name to the local folder or network share that will be used to store the installers for the third-party applications you deploy.

 •Browse: If you don't remember the exact location of the folder, click this button to search for the folder.
 This button also enables you to make a new folder.